JeromeDane/hearthstone-log-reader/README.md

 # Hearthstone Log Reader

 This module is simple.
 It takes care of the low-level monitoring of the [Hearthstone](http://us.battle.net/hearthstone/) log file and emits events based on what happens in the log file.
-Use this module if you want to build your own [Hearthstone](http://us.battle.net/hearthstone/) deck tracker and don't want to do the work of parsing through the nasty log file yourself.
+Use this module if you want to build your own Hearthstonedeck tracker and don't want to do the work of parsing through the nasty log file yourself.

 - [Credits](#credits)
 - [Prerequisites](#prerequisites)